LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Testing&Deployment/deploying-to-conversational-cloud.md

 #### Prerequisite steps

 {: .important}
-If you have [IP restrictions](https://knowledge.liveperson.com/security-regulations-security-ip-restriction.html) in place, you'll need to do some whitelisting before adding agent connectors.
-For details, see [here](conversation-builder-networking-security.html).
+If you have [IP restrictions](https://knowledge.liveperson.com/security-regulations-security-ip-restriction.html) in place, you'll need to do some [whitelisting](conversation-builder-networking-security.html) before adding agent connectors.

 Before you can deploy a bot, you must complete the following, pre-requisite steps in Conversational Cloud: